How does the chart select new singles?

 Why do the charts or Soundcloud audio not match the show?

 The Indigenous Music Countdown is broadcasted Canada-wide, and certain stations do not air the countdown on the same dates/at the same times.
-Charts will be uploaded to the IMC website every Saturday at 1:00 pm CT before a show first airs on NCI FM, to keep our online listeners happy.
+Charts will be uploaded to the IMC website every Saturday at 6:00 am CT to keep our online listeners happy.

 In addition, our IMC Soundcloud will feature the latest IMC Show.